audioxide/data/data/posts/20210205-articles-statsioxide-250-reviews-edition.md

 ## Authors

-Overall _Audioxide_ scores are the three author scores combined — with the three authors usually being me (227 reviews), Andre (236), and Andrew (221).
-The last time I did this, at the 150 album mark, the emerging trend was that Andre was the kindest reviewer, I was the harshest, and Andrew floated breezily somewhere in between.
+Overall _Audioxide_ scores are the three author scores combined — with the three authors usually being me (227 reviews), André (236), and Andrew (221).
+The last time I did this, at the 150 album mark, the emerging trend was that André was the kindest reviewer, I was the harshest, and Andrew floated breezily somewhere in between.
 This has held true.

 |            | **New releases average** | **Retrospectives average** | **Overall average** |
 |------------|--------------------------|----------------------------|---------------------|